OWASP/CheatSheetSeries/cheatsheets/Virtual_Patching_Cheat_Sheet.md

 - **Dynamic Application Assessments** - Whitehat attackers conduct penetration tests or automated web assessment tools are run against the live web application to identify flaws.
 - **Source code reviews** - Whitehat attackers use manual/automated means to analyze the source code of the web application to identify flaws.

-Due to the fact that custom coded web applications are unique, these proactive identification tasks are extremely important as you are not able to rely upon 3rd party vulnerability notifications.
+Due to the fact that custom coded web applications are unique, these proactive identification tasks are extremely important as you are not able to rely upon third-party vulnerability notifications.

 ### Reactive Identification